joshuasearle/actor-move-rest-api/README.md

 **`DELETE /actors/:id`**

 - Delete one actor
-- Can optionally delete all of the actors movies with `deleteMovies: true` in the request body
+- Can optionally delete all of the actors movies with `?deleteMovies=true` in the request body

 ---